KolbyLalonde/CPSC481T08-4/README.md

 - **Family Join Codes:**
   - To access the main family group containing all current functionality use the code: **"123"**
   - To access the secondary family group displaying user restrictions through tab hiding use the code: **"abc"**
+  - Note that newly created family groups will not be assecible with the join code.
+(Proof of concept design)

 ---